• Skip to main content

 English Country Garden

-The English Country Garden is an oasis of green lawn bordered by three large beds.
-It is located beside the main entrance gate and resembles a dignified country estate in Britain.
+An oasis of green lawn, bordered by three large beds located beside the main entrance gate, this garden resembles a dignified country estate in Britain.

 The lush sunny white bed has green and silver foliage with spires of white flowers and ornamental grasses, peonies, cistus, and romneya to provide texture and fragrance.
 Cosmos and dahlias bloom all summer.
 The tall, shimmering leaves of the peanut butter plant, melianthus major, anchor either end.

-This garden now has more than 350 species of trees, shrubs, bulbs, and perennial flowers with a peak bloom time of June – September.
+June – September is peak bloom time for this garden with its more than 350 species of trees, shrubs, bulbs, and perennial flowers.
 Planting is based on the spectrum of colours in an artists’ colour wheel, devised by the noted English garden designer Gertrude Jekyll (1843-1932).
-Working from March to November, two teams of four to six volunteers provide almost 1,000 hours of work yearly.
+Two teams of four to six volunteers work from March until November and provide almost 1,000 hours of work yearly.

 Click here for gardens map.